Career of Cristiano Ronaldo: 2023–2024: Arab Club Champions Cup winner and league top scorer

-In the first knockout round of the AFC Champions League, Ronaldo faced fellow Saudi Arabian club Al-Fayha.
-After scoring the winner in a 1–0 win away in his 1000th club appearance, he scored the winning goal in a 2–0 win at home, helping Al-Nassr reach the quarter-finals of the competition.
-On 25 February 2024, Ronaldo was filmed making an alleged obscene gesture towards rival fans who were jeering him after a 3–2 victory over Al-Shabab.
-This act resulted in Ronaldo being suspended four days later for one match by the Disciplinary and Ethics Committee of the Saudi Arabia Football Federation.
-On 11 March, Ronaldo became the first football player to achieve 800 career wins following a match against Al-Ain in the second leg of the AFC Champions League quarter-finals.
-Four days later, Ronaldo scored his 50th goal for Al-Nassr, netting a penalty in a narrow 1–0 win over rivals Al-Ahli.
-On 1 April, Ronaldo was awarded the SPL Player of the Month award for the fourth time after scoring four goals in the month of March.
-On 8 April, in the semi-finals of Saudi Super Cup against city rivals Al-Hilal, he was sent off in the 86th minute, with his side being two goals down for "violent conduct", after being first cautioned for vehement protests against the match official, this marked his first red card while playing in Saudi Arabia.
+In the first knockout round of the AFC Champions League, Ronaldo scored the only goal in a 1–0 win over Al-Fayha.
+The game was his 1000th career match at the club level.
+On 25 February 2024, he allegedly made an obscene gesture towards opposing fans who jeered at him after Al-Nassr defeated Al-Shabab 3–2.
+As a result, he was suspended for one match by the Saudi Arabia Football Federation.
+On 11 March, he became the first player to achieve 800 career wins following a match against Al-Ain in the AFC Champions League quarter-finals.
+On 1 April, Ronaldo was named the SPL Player of the Month for the fourth time after scoring four goals in March.
+A week later, in the semi-finals of the Saudi Super Cup against Al-Hilal, he was sent off in the 86th minute for violent conduct.
+On 27 May, he scored his 35th league goal of the season, surpassing Abderrazak Hamdallah for the most goals scored in an SPL season.
+He also became the first footballer to finish as the top scorer in four different leagues during his career, having done so in the English, Spanish, Italian and Saudi leagues.